CamdenTadhg/TBRead/Planning/Project Plan.md

 ## 19 Styling Well
     ## add books page
         ## make the field and term in a line, like the HCLIB search bar.
-        ## search bar should go across the top and search results appear below
+            ## fix javascript to pick up the new values correctly
         ## add book manually shows up at the bottom below any search results.
 All on one line.
 Increase font size.
         ## no lines in the search results
     ## lists and challenges part 1